erdogant/clustimage/docs/source/Predict.rst

 The ``find`` function :func:`clustimage.clustimage.Clustimage.find` allows to find images that are similar for what is readily being seen by the model.
 Finding images can be performed in two manners as described below.
 In both cases, the adjacency matrix is first computed using the distance metric (default Euclidean).

 k-nearest neighbour
 '''''''''''''''''''
 The k-nearest neighbour approach searches the k nearest neighbours to that of the input image using the (default) Euclidean distance metric.
 This approach dus not return a P-value the distances to the closest neighbors.
 If case both *k* and *alpha* are specified, the union of detected samples is taken.

-Example to find similar using an unseen dataset.
+Example to find similar samples for an unseen dataset using k-nearest neighbour approach.

 .. code:: python